awtrimpe/angular-alexwtrimpe.com/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 Is this project overkill for a personal website?
 Absolutely it is.
-I have made this site as a to explore and learn more about Angular while running this site and its related API on my Raspberry Pi.
+I have made this site as a way to explore and learn more about Angular while running this site and its related API on my Raspberry Pi.
 Feel free to use this or any components within as a building block for your own learning.